petya-/petya/README.md

 npm install petya
 ```

-2. Type _petya_ in the terminal and enjou my CV
+2. Type _petya_ in the terminal and enjoy my CV

 ```sh
 petya